-Bases for jaw relation records must have maximum contact with the supporting tissue.
-The accuracy of the base will proportionate to the contact provided to the total area of intimate tissue.
-Those areas are most often undercut and require blockout of the distolingual and retromylohyoid areas of the mandibular cast, the distobuccal and labial aspects of the maxillary cast, and, frequently, small multiple undercuts in the palatal rugae.
+maxillary cast, and, frequently, small multiple undercuts in the palatal rugae.
 These areas and any others are blocked out with a minimum of clay or wax, to obliterate as little of the surface of the cast as possible.
 A close-fitting base may then be made that will have the necessary accuracy and stability and yet may be lifted from and returned to the master cast without abrading it.

 The cast and the blockout or relief are coated with a separating medium.
 Following this, the cast is wet with the monomer from a dropper bottle.
 After the surface has been wetted with the monomer, the polymer is sprinkled or dusted onto the wet surface until all the monomer has been absorbed.
-Sprinkling is best accomplished with a largemouthed bottle with a single hole in the lid near the rim.
+Sprinkling is best accomplished with a large-mouthed bottle with a single hole in the lid near the rim.
 This facilitates placement of the polymer without excess in any one area.
 A flexible bottle with a suitable applicator tip also may be used.
 The objective should be to apply polymer uniformly over the entire ridge rather than allowing excess to accumulate at the border to be trimmed later.
-An autopolymerizing acrylic-resin material must be used that will retain its form during the sprinkling procedure without objectionable flow into low areas (Figures 18-35 and 18-36).
+An autopolymerizing acrylicresin material must be used that will retain its form during the sprinkling procedure without objectionable flow into low areas (Figures 19-35 and 19-36).

 Once the polymer has been sprinkled in slight excess, the monomer is again added.
 Flooding must be prevented; therefore the monomer must be directed over the entire surface gradually until the polymer has just absorbed the monomer.
-A few seconds delay before the addition of excess monomer will allow the mass to reach a tacky consistency and will prevent it from flowing when more monomer is added.
+A few seconds delay before the addition of excess monomer allows the mass to reach a tacky consistency and prevents it from flowing when more monomer is added.
 Then the monomer may be added in excess and is immediately absorbed by the application of more polymer, as before.
 This process is repeated selectively until a uniform layer has been built up that is just thick enough so that none of the underlying cast or relief may be seen.